Apple's Mobile-Pay Vision Cuts Banks Out of the Picture

 At the venue, the iPhone would become a mobile payment device, according to the filing No. 20100082491 with the Patent and Trade Office.
 A button "labeled 'Buy/Prepay Extras' may enable a user to toggle to another screen to prepay for certain benefits associated with the event … for example, an option to purchase recent albums by the artist associated with the event, to prepay for a live recording of the event or to prepay for certain concert attire to be obtained at the event."

 The application never mentions the word "bank," and it mentions credit cards only once (in parenthesis), as one of many types of data to which the mobile device could supply access.
+Apple did not return calls requesting an interview for this article.

 Another Apple patent application, No. 20100082444, is even further from bankers' vision of the mobile wallet.
 It casts the iPhone as a personal price scanner that would let shoppers ring up products with their phones before completing a transaction with conventional payment methods.